milo-hyben/rest2ddb/README.md

 	%% GET /user?firstName=John
 	rest2ddb:get([<<"user">>,<<"1">>], [{<<"firstName">>,<<"John">>}]).

-Get me all users whith firstName containing 'J'
+Get me all users with firstName containing 'J'

 	%% GET /user?firstName=*J
 	rest2ddb:get([<<"user">>,<<"1">>], [{<<"firstName">>,<<"*J">>}]).

-When done, do not forget to remove your table from DynamoDB so you are not charged
+When done, do not forget to remove your table from DynamoDB when not needed anymore, so you are not charged for resources you do not need.

 	ddb:remove_table(<<"user">>).